thomaswp/CSEDM2019-Data-Challenge/README.md

 ### Winner and Prizes

 The Data Challenge winner will be the submission that achieve the best *overall* F1-score (see the Evaluation section below).
 We will verify the evaluation results for the winning submission, to ensure accurate evaluation.
-The winner will receive free registration to the CSEDM conference.
+The winner will receive **free registration** to the CSEDM conference (via reimbursement), sponsored by [CS-SPLICE](http://cssplice.org).

 Authors of the top-3 performing submissions will be invited to contribute to coauthor a publication on the Data Challenge and their submissions.